Welcome! Whether you’re a visitor or a new member, we’re glad you’re here.

 Where should I go when I get there?

-Our front doors (on 12th Street) unlock before Mass, but the door on the west side of the Proto-Cathedral is open during Office Hours (Monday through Friday, 9am – 4pm).
+Our front doors (on 12th Street) unlock before Mass, but the door on the west side of the Proto-Cathedral is open during Office hours.
 Feel free to come inside!
 Please note that the sanctuary area (the raised area beyond the communion rail) is armed with a security alarm, unless Mass is about to begin.
 The choir loft is similarly off limits to visitors.
 Please be respectful if your visit coincides with Mass.

 Straight ahead you’ll see the entrance to our Parish Hall, the location of many of our parish activities and programs.
 The Lower Hall, down the stairs, usually has coffee and donuts after Sunday morning Masses.
-If you follow the path straight through the piazza, you’ll come to the north side of the block, across the street from Tap Union Freehouse.
+If you follow the path straight through the courtyard, you’ll come to the north side of the block, adjacent to our newly constructed Perpetual Adoration Chapel.

 When is Mass?